ngoctd314/learning/database/mysql/ebook/Section 4. Stored Program Development.md

 **Description**

 - An event, or scheduled event, is a named block of code that executes, or fires according to the event scheduler.
+- Before you begin working with events, you need to be sure that the event scheduler is on.
+By default, it's off.